 In addition, here are several resources to help you find one that may be a good match:

 LUNGevity offers its own Clinical Trial Finder at https://clinicaltrials.lungevity.org.
 You can find available clinical trials by type of lung cancer and geographic location.
 You will also find links to the medical centers at which these clinical trials are taking place.
 This tool was developed in partnership with Lilly Oncology and uses information from clinicaltrials.gov.

 LUNGevity partners with EmergingMed, a clinical trials matching service, to help you with the decision of whether to participate in a clinical trial.
-EmergingMed helps you identify which lung cancer clinical trials you may be eligible for.
+EmergingMed helps you identify for which lung cancer clinical trials you may be eligible.
 The clinical trial navigators can also guide you through the process of getting enrolled if you choose to take part in a clinical trial.
-Clinical trial navigators are available Monday through Friday from 9:00 am to 5:00 pm ET at 877-769-4834.
-Learn more about this free service and even fill out an online profile at https://app.emergingmed.com/lcctal/home.
+Clinical trial navigators are available Monday through Friday from 9:00 am to 5:00 pm ET at 877-769-4834 (in both English and Spanish).
+Learn more about this free service and even fill out an online profile to help identify clinical trials that might be a good match for you, at https://app.emergingmed.com/lcctal/home.

 Information about available clinical trials is also available through these websites:

 - National Cancer Institute (NCI): http://www.cancer.gov/clinicaltrials/search.
-This site has all of the 12,000+ clinical trials in the United States in all cancer types.
+This site includes all of the thousands of clinical trials in the United States in all cancer types.

 - My Cancer Genome: http://www.mycancergenome.org/.
 This resource is managed by a team of doctors at Vanderbilt University.
 My Cancer Genome gives up-to-date information on what mutations make cancers grow and related treatment options, including available clinical trials